zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/docs/xml_translate/README.md

 * Improve error handling process.
 At the moment, if the XML file does not match the necessary structure, there is no indication to where the error is or how to deal with it.

 * Consider adding multiprocessing.
 There are around 200.000 documents, which takes around a minute and a half to execute.
-Multiprocessing functionality could be useful since the translation process is done one file at a time and it should be easily parallelizable.
+Multiprocessing functionality could be useful since the translation process is done one file at a time, and it should be easily parallelizable.

 **REMOVE THIS LINE BEFORE FINAL VERSION COMMIT**